VCVRack/Rack/README.md

 The current release can be found in the [vst2_bin/](vst2_bin/) folder.

 Here's a snapshot of it: [veeseevstrack_0_6_1_win64_bin-09Jul2018.7z](dist/veeseevstrack_0_6_1_win64_bin-09Jul2018.7z) (64bit)

 **WARNING** DON'T TRY TO USE THE INSTRUMENT AND EFFECT PLUGINS IN THE SAME PROJECT OR YOUR DAW WILL CRASH.**

-(the effect plugin can used be as an instrument, you just have to send it MIDI events)
+(the effect plugin can used be as an instrument, too. you just have to send it MIDI events!)

 # Changelog